 - the cantata Alexander Nevsky with the Latvian National Symphony Orchestra (online concert);

-- a soloist in Arena di Verona’s PR concert in Carnegie Hall, New York.
+- a soloist in Arena di Verona’s PR concert at Carnegie Hall (New York).

 Since 2016 Olesya Petrova has been a soloist at the Mikhailovsky Theatre, where she performs the roles of Ulrica/Un ballo in maschera, Santuzza/Cavalleria rusticana, and the Countess/The Queen of Spades among others.